Judge: Arizona can enforce "show your papers" provision of SB 1070

 Bolton's Wednesday ruling did block another portion of SB 1070 that makes it a state crime to transport or harbor an undocumented immigrant.

-Bolton had previously allowed that provision to take effect in 2010, but since then, the 11th Circuit Court of Appeals blocked a similar provision in Georgia.
+Bolton had previously allowed that provision to take effect in 2010, but since then, the 11th Circuit Court of Appeals blocked similar provisions in Alabama and Georgia.